Particular/MassTransitShowcaseDemo/docs.md

 #### Editing messages before reprocessing

-Go to the details page for one of the failed messages and click the `Edit & retry` button at the top.
+Go to the details page for one of the failed messages and click the `Edit & retry` button.
 The pop-up window shows the headers collection and the message body in two separate tabs.

 Navigate to the `Message Body` tab, change the last digit of the `orderId` value, and click "Retry" to schedule the message for reprocessing.